Soufiane-Fartit/AutoLinkedin/README.md

+> :warning: **Use at your own risks**: This project is just for fun.
+I advise against actually using it in real life.

 ## What does it do ?
 Scrap Linkedin for jobs, search for skills, and create a custom resume that contains the needed keywords to avoid being stopped by ATS systems.